yantao0527/FastChat/docs/github_action.md

 ## TODO

 - Enhance to diplay tag name on title of workflow log when running `Manual Release`.
+- Read directly version from pyproject.toml instead to input version when running `Manual Release`.
 - Use dynamic version in pyproject.toml
 - Add test workflow